The Program in Genetic Counseling has achieved New Program Accreditation status from the Accreditation Council for Genetic Counseling.

 - Medical Director

-The new Master of Science in Genetic Counseling program has achieved Candidate Status by the Accreditation Council for Genetic Counseling (ACGC).
+The new Master of Science in Genetic Counseling program has achieved New Program Accreditation status by the Accreditation Council for Genetic Counseling (ACGC).

 - The program takes place over 21 months.

 - Students will take 13 didactic courses.